Actor James Cromwell slams world leaders for missing out on UN nature summit - ExBulletin

 Actor James Cromwell slams world leaders for missing out on UN nature summit

+So it was left to actor James Cromwell – a man who has played a US president four times on screen – to lend the event some star power and try to inject a sense of urgency. in the talks.

-Montreal (AFP) A high-stakes UN summit in Canada seen as vital to saving global biodiversity has failed to attract a single world leader beyond the host country’s prime minister, Justin Trudeau.
+MONTREAL — A high-stakes UN summit in Canada seen as vital to saving global biodiversity has failed to attract a single global leader beyond the host country’s prime minister, Justin Trudeau.

 So it was left to actor James Cromwell, a man who has played an American president four times on screen, to give the event star power and try to inject a sense of urgency into the talks.